"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Qualitative Results

-In order to answer the first research question: \emph{RQ1: In what ways are individuals employing Generative AI chatbots to enhance their coding experience?}, we would like to discuss three themes: \textbf{Strengths}, \textbf{Use Cases} and \textbf{Barriers}.
+In order to answer \emph{RQ1: In what ways are individuals employing GenAI chatbots to enhance their coding experience?}, we would like to discuss three themes: \textbf{Strengths}, \textbf{Use Cases} and \textbf{Barriers}.
+The comprehensive codebooks are available in the tables presented in the Appendix.

-\subsubsection{Strengths}
+\subsection{Strengths}

-\\ Many individuals have reported highly successful experiences using ChatGPT to enhance their coding endeavors.
-In terms of the overall user experience, ChatGPT's adoption of natural language interactions contributes to an exceptionally barrier to entry.
-One user expressed this by stating, "You will literally just describe the tool you need and you will get it."
-Notably, even individuals who had previously given up on their programming pursuits expressed optimism about ChatGPT, believing it would help them "see it through this time."
-This gentle learning curve underscores ChatGPT's potential in learning scenarios, particularly for novice users.
+Many individuals have reported highly successful experiences using ChatGPT to enhance their coding endeavors.
+In terms of the overall user experience, ChatGPT's adoption of natural language interactions contributes to an exceptional barrier to entry.
+One user expressed this by stating, \emph{"You will literally just describe the tool you need and you will get it."} Notably, even individuals who had previously given up on their programming pursuits expressed optimism about ChatGPT, believing it would help them \emph{"see it through this time."} This \textbf{gentle learning curve} underscores ChatGPT's potential in learning scenarios, particularly for novice users.

-In regard to the answers provided by ChatGPT, users commend the platform for its fast responses.
-They find the ability to receive a "quick and clear answer" immediately after posting a question to be a highly satisfying experience.
-Compared to posting questions on Stack Overflow, ChatGPT's responsiveness allows users to maintain a state of flow and bypass the need to overthink their inquiries, as the effort required to ask a question and obtain an answer is minimal.
-Users also appreciate the clarity and detail of ChatGPT's responses, with one user noting, "It even explains what each function did."
-Moreover, interaction with ChatGPT reveals that it is not limited to providing a single question-answer interaction.
-Users can continue to engage ChatGPT to refine its previous responses or seek follow-up clarifications.
+In regard to the answers provided by ChatGPT, users commend the platform for its {\textbf{fast responses}.
+They find the ability to receive a \emph{"quick and clear answer"} immediately after posting a question to be a highly satisfying experience.
+Compared to posting questions on SO, ChatGPT's responsiveness allows users to \textbf{maintain a state of flow} and bypass the need to overthink their inquiries, as the effort required to ask a question and obtain an answer is minimal.
+Users also appreciate the \textbf{clarity and detail} of ChatGPT's responses, with one user noting, \emph{"It even explains what each function did."} Moreover, interaction with ChatGPT reveals that it is not limited to providing a single question-answer interaction.
+Users can continue to engage ChatGPT to \textbf{refine its previous responses} or seek follow-up clarifications.
 This dynamic interaction comes into play when the initial response does not fully meet their needs (e.g. code contains bugs, system misinterprets questions) or when additional requirements arise within the same context (e.g. improving efficiency, adding new features).
 In instances where users still have difficulty comprehending solutions, they can directly request follow-up clarifications from ChatGPT.